-TThe Aztec world, as well as other Mesoamerican cultures, was created in several attempts.
+The Aztec world was created in several attempts.
 Each time the gods disagreed on detail and restarted the world again.
 In the afterword, we dive into the theories associated with the meaning of this creation myth and how it seems to be a more historical account than a mere story.

 #Mythology, #Nahua, #Aztec, #Toltec, #Quetzalcoatl, #Tezcatlipoca, #ancientgods, #mesoamericanhistory, #conquest, #Nezahualcoyotl, #epicpoetry, #indigenousnarratives, #nativenarratives, #nativeliterature, #nahualiterature #evolution, #CharlesDarwin, #ClimateChange, #BernardinodeSahagun, #Nahuatl, #Mictlantecultli, #Mictlan, #Creationmyths, #StoriesMexico.